SticsRPacks/SticsOnR/README.md

 SticsRFiles::gen_usms_xml2txt(javastics_path, workspace = workspace_path,
                               out_dir = output_path, verbose = FALSE,
                               java_cmd = java_cmd)
-#> Found more than one class "xml_document" in cache; using the first, from namespace 'SticsRFiles'
-#> Also defined by 'xml2'
 ```

 The `run_stics()` function can be used as follows with one folder or